 Tiffany Christensen, Vice President for Experience Innovation at The Beryl Institute, approaches her work from the perspective of a life-long patient and a professional patient advocate.
 Christensen is a nationally recognized public speaker and the author of three books exploring advocacy, end-of-life planning and partnership strategies in health care.
 She is a TeamSTEPPS Master Trainer, a Respecting Choices Advance Care Planning Instructor, an APPEAL certificate recipient, and the co-creator of her own workshop series for developing and advancing Patient Advisory Councils.
 Christensen has served as a patient advocate at Duke Hospital working primarily in Oncology.
 She also worked as the Program Coordinator for Duke Medicine’s Patient Advisory Council Expansion Program.
 After leaving Duke, she became a Patient and Family Engagement Specialist at the North Carolina Hospital Association focusing on advancing the role of the PFA, Experience Based Co-Design and TeamSTEPPS for Patients.
 Today at The Beryl Institute, she specializes in dynamic, meaningful keynote presentations that explore burnout strategies, maximizing co-design and improving patient engagement at the bedside through activation.

-Dr. Amar Shah is Consultant forensic psychiatrist & Chief Quality Officer at East London NHS Foundation Trust (ELFT).
+Amar Shah, MD, is a Consultant forensic psychiatrist and Chief Quality Officer at East London NHS Foundation Trust (ELFT).
 He leads at executive and Board level on quality at ELFT, including quality improvement, quality assurance, quality control and quality planning.
-He is the lead for quality improvement at the Royal College of Psychiatrists, and the national QI lead for the mental health safety improvement program run jointly by NHS Improvement and CQC.
+He is the lead for quality improvement (QI) at the Royal College of Psychiatrists, and the national QI lead for the mental health safety improvement program run jointly by NHS Improvement and CQC.
 He is an improvement advisor and faculty member for the Institute for Healthcare Improvement, teaching and guiding improvers and healthcare systems across the world.
 He has completed an executive MBA in healthcare management, a masters in mental health law and a postgraduate certificate in medical education.
-Amar is a regular national and international keynote speaker at healthcare improvement conferences and has published over 20 peer-review articles in the fields of forensic psychiatry and quality management.
+Amar is a regular national and international keynote speaker at healthcare improvement conferences and has published more than 20 peer-review articles in the fields of forensic psychiatry and quality management.

 Marie W. Schall, Senior Director, IHI, leads innovation and improvement projects, including the STate Action on Avoidable Rehospitalizations (STAAR) initiative.
 She also serves as senior faculty for IHI's Breakthrough Series College and is a frequent speaker on IHI's spread methodology.
 Prior to joining IHI in 1995, Ms. Schall designed and led improvement projects for PRONJ (the New Jersey quality improvement organization) and was Director of Research for the Health Research and Educational Trust of New Jersey, a nonprofit affiliate of the New Jersey Hospital Association.